 Minoxidil is a hair loss treatment approved by the Food and Drug Administration (FDA).
 It’s often sold as a serum or a foaming product but exists in other forms, too.
 It’s sometimes added to certain hair care products, like shampoos.
-Some people even take minoxidil pills.
+Some people even take minoxidil pills or use minoxidil creams.

 Given the various types of minoxidil products you can choose from, it’s probably not surprising to find out that some work better than others.
 Serums and foaming products, which are usually between 2 and 5 percent, are very different from minoxidil shampoo, which is less concentrated and applied differently.

 What is minoxidil?

 Minoxidil is a medication that first became available in the 1960s.
 At the time, no one had actually created any treatments for hair loss – and minoxidil was actually being tested as a medicine that could lower blood pressure.